Advancing Women Artists Foundation – Rediscovering Female Artists in Florence

 Florence is best known for its Renaissance artists, and this tradition included a surprising number of women.
 It may come as a surprise to learn that many of these female artists were very successful and well-regarded in their own times, despite the many disadvantages they faced.
 They have only become forgotten more recently.
 Artist Plautilla Nelli was actually praised by the first art historian, Giorgio Vasari – a huge honor not given to just any artist.
 The AWA doesn’t only champion Renaissance women, however, or even only Florentine-born artists.
 It restores works by female artists of all eras, including some still living, who have worked in Florentine collections.
 The foundation also aims to support women in the field of art restoration and female museum directors and curators.
 In Florence, many art restorers are women, and the foundation hires female restorers in almost all cases.

-Nelli’s Last Supper is massive, and restoration is ongoing.
-To fund the remaining work, AWA has started the “Adopt an Apostle” program, asking patrons to sponsor the restoration needed on the figures of individual apostles.
-Nelli’s Last Supper will be completely restored by the fall of 2019, and it will go on permanent display in the Museum of Santa Maria Novella.
+Nelli’s Last Supper is massive.
+To fund the work, AWA has started the “Adopt an Apostle” program, asking patrons to sponsor the restoration needed on the figures of individual apostles.
+Nelli’s Last Supper was restored by the end of 2019 and is on permanent display in the Museum of Santa Maria Novella.